 This part was fairly simple to complete surprisingly.
 There was no top to take off, and the vanity pushed apart pretty easily.
 It was the next step that was the challenging part.

 There was so much prep work for this piece before I could get to painting!
-It had veneer peeling up, joints to re-glue, large holes to fill, and lots of sanding!
-I think I spend a good two days just on fixing it.
+It had veneer peeling up, joints to re-glue, large holes to fill from nails, and lots of sanding!
+I think I spent a good two days just on fixing it.
 Then when I finally got to the point of painting it a beautiful white, the wood started bleeding through…so out came the stain blocking primer!
 I was a bit disappointed since I was hoping for a chippy white look, but I figured I could still distress the piece for a similar look instead.

 I only applied one coat of primer under the white paint and it worked perfectly to block the stains.
 I then painted these two beauties with Miss Mustard Seed’s Milk Paint in “Farmhouse White”.
 We retail this Milk Paint in our store and it is one of our favorites to use!
 The colors are absolutely beautiful and is truly the only kind of paint to get that authentic “chippy” look from.
 (For more “chippy” inspiration check out our post HERE)